trueberryless/the-thinking-hub/src/content/posts/criminal-thinking.md

 - **Public Warnings:** Issuing authoritative alerts about specific dangerous products (e.g., "Do not buy Brand X Baby Monitor").
 - **Hygiene Education:** Moving beyond "make a strong password" to teaching genuine digital literacy and resilience.

 We cannot "firewall" our way out of this individually.
-Resilience comes from systemic changes—automated backups, incident response protocols, and diversity in software ecosystems to prevent monoculture failures.
+Resilience comes from systemic changes — automated backups, incident response protocols, and diversity in software ecosystems to prevent monoculture failures.
 We need to stop treating security as a feature and start treating it as a prerequisite for civilization, backed by policy, law, and robust institutions.

 This brings us to the edge of technology and into the realm of governance.
 But that is a story for the next chapter: **Policy Thinking**.